 If you would want to just unwind and appreciate the beauty of the city of Kuala Terengganu, perhaps you can go to the Kuala Terengganu Waterfront.
 Here, an interesting thing to do is to hear the sound of the boats and just look at the view of the skyline may it be during dawn or dusk.
 Sometimes, the fun thing in life is not by exploring too much, but perhaps, just sit down and relax.
-As a coastal town, the waterfront of Kuala Terenggau extends across almost the entire of the town.
+As a coastal town, the waterfront of Kuala Terengganu extends across almost the entirety of the town.
 Most of the town’s activities and main places are also located along the waterfront area such as the main jetties, central market (Pasar Payang), Chinatown, interstate bus station as well as the public park (Taman Shahbandar).

-12) Get an aerial view of Kuala Terengganu at Puteri Hill
+12) Get an Aerial View of Kuala Terengganu at Puteri Hill

 If you would want to view Kuala Terengganu from a height, Puteri Hill of Bukit Puteri is the place to head to.
 Located 200 meters above sea level, it is the highest peak in Kuala Terengganu.
-From here, visitors can view picturesque view of all the areas surrounding it.
+From here, visitors can view the picturesque view of all the areas surrounding it.
 At one part of the hill, you will be presented with the view of the Terengganu River and on the other side of the hill, you will see a panoramic view of the town.
 Even from afar, the town’s tallest building, ‘Wisma Darul Iman’ and Zainal Abidin Mosque can be seen clearly.

-f 12 amazing and full of varieties places as well as activities you can do while visiting Terengganu.
-Remember, sometimes, a quiet and not so called a metropolitan city would have more for you to discover.
+There you go.
+A great list of 12 amazing and full of varieties places as well as activities you can do while visiting Terengganu.
+Remember, sometimes, a quiet and not so-called a metropolitan city would have more for you to discover.
 Enjoy!